ssantichaivekin/empress/Readme.md

 ## Install empress

-Empress developer team wishes users a smooth and straightforward installation experience.
+The empress developer team seeks to provide users with a smooth and straightforward installation experience.
 We are packaging empress as an application that can be installed and run with one click.
-We will provide a link below when the installers becomes available.
+We will provide links below when the installers become available.
 If you cannot find an installer for your platform, please use the [Install empress for development](#install-empress-for-development) instruction below.

 Graphical User Interface:
 - macOS: unavailable